TheRock2000/CS-396_Cross_language_Ballistics_Trajectory/README.md

 ## Description

-The software uses a simplified projectile-motion model with a constant gravity and no air resistance assumption.
+The software uses a simplified projectile-motion model with constant gravity, no air resistance, and the assumption that the target is at the same height as the shooter.
 After users choose a cartridge from a preset list and enter a target distance, the program determines the low-angle firing solution, calculates the trajectory points, and outputs them to two files trajectory.csv and solution.pl.

 ## Getting Started